 Sample Demand Letter: Claim for Vehicle Damage After a Car Accident

-By , Attorney · UC Law San Francisco
+By , Attorney UC Law San Francisco

-If your car has been damaged in a car accident that was someone else's fault, you'll likely send the at-fault party's insurance company a demand letter asking for compensation to have your car repaired or replaced.
+If your car has been damaged in an accident that was someone else's fault, you'll likely send the at-fault party's insurance company a demand letter asking for compensation to have your car repaired or replaced.
 A demand letter is your attempt to settle your car accident claim before you file a civil lawsuit.

 What Is a Demand Letter?

-A demand letter is a convincing written claim for a specific amount of compensation.
 An effective demand letter is the centerpiece of a car accident settlement.
 Your letter should explain:

 Type your letter.
 If you don't have a computer, ask if you can use a friend's or use one of the computers at your local public library.